stab3l-admin/stab3l-docs/content/docs/faq.md

 <details>
 <summary>What's the current version of the platform?</summary>

-The current version of the STAB3L platform is v1.2.0, released on July 15, 2023.
-This version includes:
+The current version of the STAB3L platform is v1.0.0, as of March 2025.
+This is the initial release version that includes:

-- Enhanced marketplace features
+- Core verification system (ZKP and TEE)
-- Improved verification system
+- Dual-token system (sSTB and rSTB)
-- Additional chain support for the bridge
+- Provider staking mechanism
-- Performance optimizations
+- Basic marketplace functionality
-- Security enhancements
+- Cross-chain bridge (Arbitrum to Ethereum)

 You can view the full changelog on our [GitHub repository](https://github.com/stab3l/stab3l-platform).
 </details>